luerhard/chapter_regression_and_artifical/main.md

 true 1, FN (false negative), TP (true positive)
 ```

-[!+^tn] represent the number of correct predictions for the "negative class" (e.g., the absence of a class, most often 0), [!+tp] the number of correct predictions for the positive class, respectively.
+[!+^tn] represent the number of correct predictions for the 'negative class' (e.g., the absence of a class, most often 0), [!+tp] the number of correct predictions for the positive class, respectively.
 [!+^fn] show the number of incorrect predictions for the negative class, whereas [!+fp] depict the number of incorrect positive predictions.
 Many important goodness-of-fit metrics can be derived from this matrix.
 We will illustrate two of the most common measures: **accuracy** and the **F1-score**.